Railslide/railslide-blog/content/travis-mock-afternoon-of-frustration.md

 -----------
 Ok, so back to my mocks!
 Now they get imported and patch what they need to patch, but still don't seem to work as expected.
 Or rather, it looks like there's something off with the `mock_open` helper, since for some reason it returns a `MagicMock` instance instead of the specified `read_data`.

 After a bit of head scratching and googling, I found a [feature request](https://github.com/travis-ci/travis-ci/issues/5849) to Travis that shaded light over my own problem.
-Thanks to it I got to discover that Travis runs an old version of Mock (I haven't figure out which one exactly, but for sure older than 1.3.0) which does not implement `mock_open` as later versions do.
+Thanks to it I got to discover that Travis runs an old version of Mock (I haven't figured out which one exactly, but for sure older than 1.3.0) which does not implement `mock_open` as later versions do.
 Thankfully the same issue suggested also a workaround for it, i.e. to add an explicit install command for the desired version to the configuration file:

     :::yaml
     install: